 Applies to: System Center Configuration Manager (Current Branch)

-Beginning with System Center Configuration Manager version 1610, you can use Peer Cache to help manage deployment of content to clients in remote locations.
-Peer Cache is a built-in Configuration Manager solution that enables clients to share content with other clients directly from their local cache.
+Use peer cache to help manage deployment of content to clients in remote locations.
+Peer cache is a built-in Configuration Manager solution that enables clients to share content with other clients directly from their local cache.

-- Peer Cache does not replace the use of other solutions like BranchCache but instead works side-by-side with it to give you more options for extending traditional content deployment solutions such as distribution points.
-This is a custom solution with no reliance on BranchCache, so if you don't enable or use Windows BranchCache, it still works.
+Peer cache doesn't replace the use of other solutions like Windows BranchCache or Delivery Optimization.
+Peer cache works along with other solutions.
+These technologies give you more options for extending traditional content deployment solutions such as distribution points.
+Peer cache is a custom solution with no reliance on BranchCache.
+If you don't enable or use BranchCache, peer cache still works.

-After you deploy client settings that enable Peer Cache to a collection, members of that collection can act as a peer content source for other clients in the same boundary group:
+To enable peer cache, deploy the client settings to a collection.
+Then members of that collection act as a peer cache source for other clients in the same boundary group.

-- A client that operates as a peer content source submits a list of available cached content to its management point.
+A client that operates as a peer content source submits a list of available cached content to its management point using state messages.

-- Per the normal operating process, the client that's seeking the content selects one content source from the pool of sources it has provided, and then proceeds to attempt to get the content.
+As usual, the client that's seeking the content selects one source from the provided list.
+The client then attempts to get the content.

-If fallback to a neighbor boundary group for content occurs, the Peer Cache content source locations from the neighbor boundary group are not added to the client's pool of potential content source locations.
+If the client falls back to a neighbor boundary group for content, the management point doesn't add the peer cache sources from the neighbor boundary group to the list of potential content source locations.

-Though you can make all clients participate as a peer cache source, it's a best practice to choose only clients that are best suited for being peer cache sources.
-The suitability of clients can be evaluated based on a client’s chassis type, disk space, network connectivity, and more.
-For more information that can help you select the best clients to use for Peer Cache, see this blog by a Microsoft consultant.
+Choose only clients best suited as peer cache sources.
+Evaluate client suitability based on attributes such as chassis type, disk space, and network connectivity.
+For more information that can help you select the best clients to use for peer cache, see this blog by a Microsoft consultant.

 Limited access to a peer cache source